 DP Corbett Business Building, Room 310

 Orono, ME 04469-5723

-Professor Porter is an Assistant Professor of Management at the Maine Business School.
+Professor Porter is an Associate Professor of Management at the Maine Business School.
 Ms. Porter received her Ph.D. degree from the Isenberg School of Management at the University of Massachusetts, where her research focused on strategic change and corporate environmentalism.
 Previously, she was a professor of management at the School for International Training in Brattleboro, Vermont.
 Her research program centers on strategic processes, environmentalism, and organizational identity.
 Terry enjoys outdoor sports and recreation, gardening, and woodworking.